 20) Carol & Mike Werner / Visuals Unlimited / Corbis

 American Cancer Society: "Bladder Cancer," "Hairdressers and Barbers May Be at Increased Cancer Risk," "Vitamin E," "What's New in Bladder Cancer Research?"
+"Immunotherapy for Bladder Cancer."

 American Urological Association: "Bladder Cancer."

 American Urological Association Foundation: "Hematuria."